ocean-perception/bayesian-inference/README.md

  Usage: bnn_inference [OPTIONS] COMMAND [ARGS]...

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────╮
-│ --install-completion            Install completion for the current shell.                        │ │ --show-completion               Show completion for the current shell, to copy it or customize   │ │                                 the installation.                                                │ │ --help                -h        Show this message and exit.                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────╮
+│ --help                -h        Show this message and exit.                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────╮